 Martin Eden marks a breathtakingly ambitious sophomore effort from Pietro Marcello, balancing elegant melodramatic storytelling with a fascinatingly oblique character study, gracefully mixing non-fiction and fiction narrative styles in the process.
 With a remarkable central performance by Luca Marinelli, Martin Eden’s rise and fall is portrayed with nuance and flair, utilizing expressive, unconventional editing structures and 16mm cinematography that’s simply to die for.
 Ultimately, the greatest tragedy of Jack London’s character might not be the love he left behind or that he may never find her again, but rather the years in-between that are now lost, seemingly forever.
 That is, the years not shown, what could be inferred to have taken place during the film’s indeterminate jump forward between the second and third acts.
 During this time it’s clear Martin found fame and fortune, yet his connection to his modest beginnings severed and his brightness shrivelled, fading his youthful spirit into a graying shadow fueled by spite.

-Martin Eden played at NYFF and will be released next year by Kino Lorber.
+Martin Eden played at NYFF and opens on October 16, 2020 via Kino Lorber.